MarileneK/git-cheatsheet/README.md

 ```
 git remote
 ```
-and the word "origin" must appear in your termnial because you named the link to your repository "origin" (see the previous previous command).
+and the word "origin" must appear in your terminal because you named the link to your repository "origin" (see the previous previous command).

 You are now all set to start using GitHub!